St. Columba Orthodox Church is a canonical parish of the 300M-member Orthodox Churches.

 In 1996 Saint Columba's had constructed a small building and began using it as a church building; the interior includes reminders of the cloud of witnesses by which we are surrounded.
 In 2016 the entire parish completed a journey from protestant (Episcopal) Anglicanism to catholic Western Rite Orthodoxy.

 Those who could escape from communist Russia in the 1920s did so.
-Most sought refuge in European countries, and, like many other refugees some came to America and applied for citizenship here.
+Most sought refuge in European countries, and, like many other refugees some came to America and became citizens here.

 It was not a matter of waiting; it was a matter of a new life, a new hope and a new nation: the United States.
-The “Russian Orthodox Church Outside of Russia” (ROCOR) adopted the English Language and prayed.
+The “Russian Orthodox Church Outside of Russia” (ROCOR) adopted the English Language for services in America and prayed.

 When the Soviet Union finally collapsed in 1991, the Church in America waited for over a decade before re-establishing Communion with the revitalized Russian Church in Moscow, and also continued independent governance as an American Church.

-The Orthodox parish in Fernley uses an English Liturgy developed by Pope Saint Gregory the Great after the fall of the Western Roman Empire.
+The Orthodox parish in Fernley uses an English Liturgy (10L00 Am each sunday), developed by Pope Saint Gregory the Great after the fall of the Western Roman Empire.

 The church building is at 1320 Mission Way, just north of I-80 Exit 48 in Fernley, Nevada (corner of Truck inn Way and Mission way).
 The building is small, and there is plenty of parking.

-Saint Columba’s is a parish in the English and Celtic tradition.
-American English with a familiar "King James" lilt Is the language of worship.
+Services are always in American English with a familiar "King James" lilt.
 We are Orthodox in Faith and approved Western in practice You are welcome to visit us Sunday at 10:00 AM.
-We are open to members of the Orthodoc Communion of Churches and to those who wish to belong as members of the Church.
-Those wishing to beome Catechumens are welocome.
+We are open to members of the Orthodox Communion of Churches and to those who wish to belong as members of the Church.
+Those wishing to become Catechumans are welcome.

 “And they continued steadfastly in the apostles’ doctrine and fellowship, and in the breaking of bread, and in the prayers” (Acts).

 The Orthodox Communion of Churches is an original and remains essentially unchanged since the early centuries of Christendom and is concerned with the direction of our nation.
-We note that our nation’s laws differ from the Church in definitions of Marriage, Divorce, Birth Control, and the truth that parents are the primary teachers in the family.
+We note that our nation’s laws differ from the Church in definitions of Marriage, Divorce and the humanity of children beginning at conception.
+We also valuer the Truth that parents are the primary teachers in the family.
 Our obligation is to recognize and acknowledge publicaly and privately that Christ is King, and that all freedoms are actually gifts to us from Him.
 We acknowledge that freedom is not a license to break rules, but is the gift given to us that allows us to value God's rules.

-Our parish also helps coordinate Home Schooling via "Classical Conversations".
+St Columba parish parish also helps coordinate Home Schooling.

 Click HERE for mild irenic non-emotional statements by our parish priest or go to columbasorthodoxpulpit.blogspot.com